akankshaKatoch/akankshaKatoch/README.md

 ## Hi there 👋

-I am Akanksha Katoch, and I am pursuing my **Mastes's in Information Technology and Management**.
+I am Akanksha Katoch, and I am pursuing my **Master's in Information Technology and Management**.
 I am a seasoned **Software Developer** with experience in **Financial, Banking, Education and Healthcare Sector**.

 ## My Skills:
 * Java
-⋅⋅* Python
+* Python
-⋅⋅* Cloud Computing(AWS, AZURE)
+* Cloud Computing(AWS, AZURE)
-⋅⋅* Spring MVC, Hibernate Frameworks
+* Spring MVC, Hibernate Frameworks
-⋅⋅* Kafka, Flink
+* Kafka, Flink

 ## Certification
-⋅⋅* AWS Solution Architect - Associate
+* AWS Solution Architect - Associate
-⋅⋅* Azure Cloud Fundamentals
+* Azure Cloud Fundamentals
-⋅⋅* SSM Safe Agile 6
+* SSM Safe Agile 6

 ## 📫 How to reach me:
-You can reach me in my [LinkedIn Profile](https://www.linkedin.com/in/akanksha-katoch/)
+You can reach me on my [LinkedIn Profile](https://www.linkedin.com/in/akanksha-katoch/)

 -## If you want to edit your read.md files for better project description follow this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)